ertugrulcetin/datomic-backupper/README.md

 # Datomic Backupper

-Backups your Datomic Database regularly to your S3 bucket or your file system
+Backs up your Datomic Database regularly to your S3 bucket or your file system

 ## Usage(for AWS)